What will I learn?

 • Level 2 or 3 qualifications in Arboriculture or Forestry

-• This introductory course leads on to further education and will set a basis for future employment in the arboriculture and woodland industries
+• This introductory course leads on to further education and will set a basis for future employment in a range of landbased industries; tree work in particular.

 Optional Additional Qualifications